-The Corporation provides senior officers with base salaries or consulting fees that represent their minimum compensation for services rendered, or expected to be rendered.
+The Corporation provides senior officers with base salaries that represent their minimum compensation for services rendered, or expected to be rendered.
 NEOs' base compensation depends on the scope of their experience, responsibilities, leadership skills, performance, length of service, general industry trends and practices, competitiveness, and the Corporation's existing financial resources.
 Base salaries are reviewed annually by the Compensation Committee.

-Base salary is a fixed element of compensation that is payable to each NEO for performing the specific duties of his position.
+Base salary is a fixed element of compensation that is payable to each NEO for performing the specific duties of the position.
 The amount of base salary is determined through negotiation of employment terms with each NEO and is determined on an individual basis.
 While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the size of the Corporation and the nature and stage of its business also impacts the level of base salary.
 Compensation is set with informal reference to the market for similar jobs in Canada and internationally.
-Given the stage of the Corporation's business and operations, it did not benchmark against a peer group of companies.

-The following sets out the annualized base salary of each of the NEOs during the 2016 Financial Year.
+The following sets out the annualized base salary of each of the NEOs during the 2018 Financial Year.

-Named Executive Officer Annual Base Salary John Burzynski, President and Chief Executive Officer \$500,000 (1) Jose Vizquerra, Executive Vice President of Strategic Business \$265,000 Blair Zaritsky, Chief Financial Officer and Corporate Secretary \$230,000 Don Njegovan, Vice President of New Business Development (3) \$250,000 Gernot Wober, Vice President, Exploration, Canada (4) \$220,000
+Named Executive Officer Annual Base Salary John Burzynski, President and Chief Executive Officer \$525,000 Jose Vizquerra, Executive Vice President of Strategic Business \$278,250 Blair Zaritsky, Chief Financial Officer \$241,500 Robert Wares, Executive Vice President, Exploration and Resource Development \$252,000 (1) Don Njegovan, Vice President, Corporate Development and Technical Services (2) \$262,500